-Solution: To reduce record-keeping failure risks, documentation procedures, data-entry systems and employee training in record-keeping all need to be continually risks-assessed, and re-validated, as part of your QMS self-inspection processes.
+Solution: To reduce record-keeping failure risks, documentation procedures, data-entry systems and employee training in record-keeping all need to be continually risk-assessed, and re-validated, as part of your quality management procedures.

-So what do Good Documentation Practices (GDocP, formerly called GDP) actually require for employees and contractors working in the pharmaceutical, veterinary medicines, laboratory testing or medical device manufacturing industries?
+So what do Good Documentation Practices (GDocP) require for employees and contractors working in the pharmaceutical, veterinary medicines, laboratory testing or medical device sectors?

 Good documentation practices (known as GDocP vs GDP, which stands for good distribution practices), are an imperative part of assessing risks and managing production quality to GMP / EU GMP, PIC/S and other industry standards.
 They are imperative for batch tracing, quality management and recall procedures.

 But new digital record-keeping methods, if not engineered to current data integrity standards, can lead to data integrity risks, security and safety risks, and GMP audit failures.